WE OFFER TWO LEVELS OF FLIGHT EXPERIENCE: THE ‘FLIGHT CREW OBSERVER PROGRAM’, AND THE ‘FLIGHT CREW CANDIDATE PROGRAM’.

 Ground training and preparation is a separate procedure to your flight.

-It will take between one and one and a half hours prior to your flight..
+It will take between one and one and a half hours.

 It needs to be renewed annually for any subsequent flights you may undertake.

-On completion, after a short review of your knowledge and understanding of normal and emergency procedures, you’ll be issued with a certificate qualifying you to fly with us an L-39 Observer or Candidate Flight Crew member.
+On completion, after a short review of your knowledge and understanding of normal and emergency procedures, you will be qualified to fly with us an L-39 Observer or Candidate Flight Crew member.